Saturday, 2 February 2013

 Words by Joseph 'JP' Patterson.

-Snow's presentation is leftfield-friendly, and that has seen him being likened to artists such as Tyler, Earl Sweatshirt and the rest of the Odd Future crew.
+Snow's leftfield stylings has seen him being compared to artists like Tyler, Earl Sweatshirt and the rest of the Odd Future crew.
 However, this Miles Davis, Andre 3000 and Nas-inspired rap rookie wants you to pay closer attention to his lyrics, because his message has "more substance than you might think."
-Currently signed to Elton John's Rocket Music management company, Rejjie Snow joins the likes of Ed Sheeran, James Blunt, Sky Ferreira et al in their quest for world domination.
+Currently signed to Elton John's Rocket Music management, Rejjie Snow joins the likes of Ed Sheeran, James Blunt, Sky Ferreira and more in their quest for world domination.
 But, dare we say it, in a much cooler, relevant fashion.
-MTV IGGY gets to know the talented prankster that little bit deeper.
+MTV IGGY gets to know the talented prankster.

 Being the underground rhymer from Ireland that you are, you’ve done pretty well in getting the attention of the mainstream hip-hop industry.
 Tell me a few things that you, perhaps, did differently to others…